co-cart/co-cart/README.md

 * **[CoCart Product Support Boilerplate](https://github.com/co-cart/cocart-product-support-boilerplate)** provides a basic boilerplate for supporting a different product type to add to the cart with validation including adding your own parameters.
 * **[CoCart Tweaks](https://github.com/co-cart/co-cart-tweaks)** provides a starting point for developers to tweak CoCart to their needs.
+* **[CoCart Beta Tester](https://github.com/co-cart/cocart-beta-tester)** allows you to test with bleeding edge versions of CoCart from the GitHub repo.

 ## Need Support?